-With 24MP, the A5100 offers a higher resolution than the LX100 (12.7MP), but the A5100 has smaller individual pixels (pixel pitch of 3.91μm versus 4.21μm for the LX100).
+With 24MP, the A5100 offers a higher resolution than the LX100 (12.7MP), but the A5100 nevertheless has marginally larger individual pixels (pixel pitch of 3.91μm versus 3.82μm for the LX100) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.

 The A5100 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 The Panasonic Lumix DMC-LX100 has a native sensitivity range from ISO 200 to ISO 25600, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Sony Alpha A5100 are ISO 100 to ISO 25600 (no boost).